Clubs/Organizations

 Chess Club

-You can be a novice chess player or an expert at chess...all are welcome!
-Chess club is held in the Media Center during lunches every Tuesday.
+You can be new to chess or a chess expert... all are welcome!
+Chess club is held in the Library Media Center during lunches every 2-3 weeks.
+Listen to the announcements, check the Library Canvas page, or ask Mrs. G for meeting dates!

 Sponsor: Jackie Giammario, Library Media Director, giammarioj@mustangps.org